kshji/viestihajonta/server/README.md

 You can copy precompiled binary version from **release** directory.

-Server run in some free port.
+Server run using some free port.
 Use frontend proxy to redirect to the **variantcheck** server.
 Currently this server not support SSL.
 Frontend proxy is better place to make generic SSL support for the public server.